 Finally, you have to pick the right clothing for your big trip up.
 Yes, it's exhausting.
 Yes, you'll get hot and sweaty.
 And yes, once you really get high up there, the air can get a little thinner.

 Merino wool clothing by Meriwool Layers is the perfect fit for aspiring rock climbers.
 Our natural wool material is breathable, managing the heat and moisture to keep you cool in hot weather and warm when it gets colder.
 It's also comfortable, which you might have noticed to be a theme in the equipment you need to consider.
 Finally, the odor resistance might not be a must-have--but let's be honest, your co-climbers will probably appreciate it.

 With the right preparation, that first major rock climb will turn from a test for your nerves into the next big adventure of your life.
 Our clothing helps you make sure that you feel good before, during, and after the climb.
-Browse our selection, then make your call.
+Browse our selection of wool socks and base layers, then make your call.
 What do you want to wear when you scale that wall?